ProgramComputer/meals-dessert/README.md

 * Sign with account if needed
 * Uses swift package KingFisher
 # Steps
-* Clone repository using Xcode or after unzipping files.
-Open the project file.
+* Clone repository using Xcode or after unzipping files open the project file.